StStep/tatzelwurm-client/Documentation/Design.md

 A match has the following flow:

 1. Faction selection - player knows possible enemy factions
-1. Army Selection - player knows selected enemy faction
+2. Army Selection - player knows selected enemy faction
-1. Deployment - player knows about most of the enemy army, terrain, and what the win conditions are
+3. Deployment - player knows about most of the enemy army, terrain, and what the win conditions are
-1. Council of War - players knows non-hidden enemy deployment and can perform last minute changes
+4. Council of War - players knows non-hidden enemy deployment and can perform last minute changes
-1. Battle commences, consists of turns
+5. Battle commences, consists of turns
-1. Battle ends once a player meets the win conditions, or after a set number of turns
+6. Battle ends once a player meets the win conditions, or after a set number of turns

 A turn within a battle has the following flow:

 1. Give commands to units
-1. Click to complete turn
+2. Click to complete turn
-1. Wait for opponent to do the same
+3. Wait for opponent to do the same
-1. Review the provided turn resolution
+4. Review the provided turn resolution
-1. Continue to next turn
+5. Continue to next turn

 ## Development Stages

 ### Stage 1

-This is the proposed first implementation.
+This stage focuses on the initial mid-game UI, unit movement, and simulator hooks.

-The game will have a basic flow, it starts mid battle and commands can be given, no enemeies.
+The game will start mid battle with units on the field.
+Only move commands can be given, and there are no enemies.
-You can export commands to simulation friendly format.
-The simulator simply converts input to output, which can be displayed as a resolution.

-Flow:

-1. Give commands to units
-1. Click resolve, export to sim. and import result
-1. Display resolution
-1. Repeat
+The turn can be resolved, and the resolution should be displayed.
+At this time, the simulator can be very simple, but the import/export formats need a definition.

-Units exist, have hard-coded or default stats.
+Units will have hard-coded stats, which include:

-Stats:

 * Max/Min speed
 * Max Acceleration
 * Turning Radius v Speed
 * Min turn radius

-You can give march commands, display expected movement in time.
-You can scrub through time.

 ## Requirements

 1. It is multiplayer, 1 vs 1
-1. It is a simultaneous turn strategy game
+2. It is a simultaneous turn strategy game
-1. Battle-field has terrain
+3. Battle-field has terrain
-1. Units have predictable autonomy
+4. Units have predictable autonomy
-1. Units have counter-units
+5. Units have counter-units
-1. Range attack viability affected by terrain, range, and other units
+6. Range attack viability affected by terrain, range, and other units
-1. Morale is a major component
+7. Morale is a major component
-1. Fresh troops are more effective than tired troops
+8. Fresh troops are more effective than tired troops
-1. Units will try and disengage after critical exhaustion
+9. Units will try and disengage after critical exhaustion
-1. Commands are given no a unit basis
+10. Commands are given no a unit basis
-1. Opposing armies will have a predictable composition
+11. Opposing armies will have a predictable composition
-1. Match begins with army deployment
+12. Match begins with army deployment
-1. Council of War held after all players deploy
+13. Council of War held after all players deploy
-1. Battle starts after council of war
+14. Battle starts after council of war
-1. Narrative setting determines available factions
+15. Narrative setting determines available factions
-1. Fantasy, ancient, to medieval narrative settings will all be supported
+16. Fantasy, ancient, to medieval narrative settings will all be supported
-1. Facing of a unit has strategic importance
+17. Facing of a unit has strategic importance
-1. Factions, army-lists and units are configurable
+18. Factions, army-lists and units are configurable
-1. Narrative setting determines factions, factions determine unit descriptions
+19. Narrative setting determines factions, factions determine unit descriptions
-1. Matches occur within a single narrative setting
+20. Matches occur within a single narrative setting

 ## Implementation Details

+### Game Flow

+How a player experiences the game.

+#### Stage 1

+The player can commands movement to units and see how they move with the resolution.

+1. Player clicks on units and creates the commands
+2. Player clicks on the resolve button
+3. Player can view the resolution
+4. Repeat

 ### Units